Baobab tree medicinal uses

 The baobab tree and its various uses

 A strong fibre from the bark .
 It's commonly .
 During the First World War, the fruit pulp was used as a leaven for baking bread.The baobab tree has multi-purpose uses as it produces significant non-timber forest products .
-A decoction made from the fresh bark is prepared and taken as a beverage for a week to treat flu symptoms.
 On the shelves are her mutis (medicine).
 It is also an excellent species because .
+The leaves, for instance, can be boiled and eaten like kale or spinach.The shells of the baobab fruits are so hard and tough that they can be used as vessels and pots.
 Introducing it into your diet can bolster your immune system, helping your body fend off those pesky germs.3390/nu15092170

 7 Best Benefits of Baobab Powder & Fruit